krzysk1/wilga/README.md

 Aircraft Technical Data & Specifications http://www.airliners.net/aircraft-data/pzl-warszawaokecie-pzl104-wilga/322

-This is for information purposes only.
+Resources sent by jayeye2011: This is for information purposes only.
 In case you have not seen this, there is the Thai Flying Club website with information on the Wilga 80 including a Wilga Checklist (which lists V speeds!).
-Really wish there was a indicator for engine rpm or prop rpm. http://www.thaiflyingclub.com/linkwilga.html http://www.thaiflyingclub.com/linkwilgachecklist.html http://www.thaiflyingclub.com/linkwilgaarticle.html
+Really wish there was a indicator for engine rpm or prop rpm.

+http://www.thaiflyingclub.com/linkwilga.html

+http://www.thaiflyingclub.com/linkwilgachecklist.html

+http://www.thaiflyingclub.com/linkwilgaarticle.html